aaron-c-jones/tahamonfared.github.io/_posts/2016-12-29-Classification.md

 ---
-excerpt: "Classification based on logistics regression"
+excerpt: "Classification based on logistics regression."

 ---

 The idea behind classification is a supervised learning methodology.
 So we'll have a test and a training set.
 We also need to have a plotting platform to show the decision boundaries.
-ISLR, the book respected in this line of studies properly discussed most of the problems.
-Although they come short on methods of visualization.
-Although they have produced the required plots in the body, they haven't discussed their codes.
+ISLR, the book respected in this line of studies adequately discussed most of the problems.
+However, you can't find the code for their charts easily.

-If you sniff around the web, you'll probably find how those plots are made in several posts.
+If you sniff around the web, you'll probably see how those plots are created.
 Combining that knowledge I had a crack at it.

 Let's go for a small dataset, Flea dataset.
 I don't even want to discuss the variables!

 We have two categories of fleas, so it's a binomial, rather than a multinomial case.
-That's convenient for us, since we can use glm.
-I'll be using a test and a train dataset to properly cross validate our methods.
+That's convenient for us since we can use glm.
+I'll be using a test and a training dataset to cross-validate our methods properly.

 ``` r
 flea$type<-as.factor(flea$type)